Sonnet 53 | What is your substance, whereof are you made

 and the other a pale imitation of your richness.

-We recognize you in every beautiful object we see.
+We recognise you in every beautiful object we see.

 There’s something of you in every appearance of beauty